 Table 2 — Low-pass median filter example data set with 33 data points

 Figure 2 — Line graph of Table 2 data

 As you can see in Figure 2, one data point in the data set has a higher value than the rest.
 Assume that this higher value is a noise signal and that a low-pass median filter is used to reduce its influence.

 - Filter width – the low-pass median filter in this example will use five data points (more about choosing the width of the filter later).

-The low-pass median filter is most effective at removing spike-like noise from data streams and has a minimal impact on data integrity, especially if the the filter is as narrow as possible.
-The low-pass median filter filters out spike signals regardless of their amplitude, where an averaging filter retains some traces of a large amplitude spike signal, especially when the spike voltage is very large.
+Low-pass median filters are most effective at removing spike-like noise from data streams.
+It has a minimal impact on data integrity, especially if the the filter is as narrow as possible.
+Spike signals are filtered regardless of their amplitude, where an averaging filter retains some traces of a large amplitude spike signal, especially when the spike voltage is very large.